ltqb/ZeroCloud/README.md

 - Design for multi user,and users can use self space or namespace of caontainer cloud (admin)

-- The Container cloud base on kubernetes ,Cluster manager, node auto scaler and stauts of the container cloud（admin）
+- The Container cloud base on kubernetes ,Cluster manager, node auto scaler and status of the container cloud（admin）

 - Container Manager ,docker image manager,pod manager,container log manager (ops)